thatlarrypearson/vehicle-telemetry-system/README.md

   --version             Print version number and exit.
 ```

-## Installing On The Raspberry Pi Data Collector
+## Installing On The Raspberry Pi Data Collector Target System

+Raspberry Pi 4 with 4 GB RAM (or more) and with a 32 GB (or more) SD card.

+## Target Hardware

+The software is made to work with [WeatherFlow Tempest](https://weatherflow.com/tempest-weather-system/) weather station.
+The software is being tested on a Raspberry Pi 4 running Raspberry Pi OS ```bookworm```.

 First, complete the [Python Project Software Installation](#python-project-software-build-and-installation) instructions.